Eat Well Squad motivates preteens to enhance their literacy of nutrition fact labels using both printed comics and augmented reality.

 Nowadays AR software development kit such as Apple’s ARkit or Vuforia have enabled smartphone cameras to measure physical objects in length precisely.
 This feature could be developed into volume measurement by providing a container with a fixed bottom.
 Unlike traditional portion counting with the other scale or a measuring cup, the user can measure serving size in one bowl with the phone.

-First, the user needs to input their information of age, gender, weight, height, and physical activity intensity.
+First, the user needs to input their information on age, gender, weight, height, and physical activity intensity.
 Based on the data and your goal, the app will provide the daily calorie intake suggestion.
 Second, user scan the barcode on a cereal box, the app will suggest serving size based on user’s information.
 When the user points the camera at the bowl, a line will show up to indicate the correct size of cereal in the bowl.
 Finally, the And the AR measurement will track and rate the result of users’ cereal-pouring performance.

 The concept feedback mainly gathers from AR engineers about the feasibility of AR measurement.
 Although nowadays AR kit enables phone camera to track the length and depth, it is still challenging for volume measuring, because of two reasons: 1.
-In real life setting, the shapes of cereal bowl would be varied.
+In a real-life setting, the shapes of cereal bowl would be varied.
 Hence the area of bottoms are different and needed to be trained as a data set.
 2. AR tracking could be significantly affected by the lighting and reflection from the bowl, say a transparent texture would make monitoring difficult and inaccurate.
 Therefore the volume measurement could be achieved, but only in a stringent condition.

-|Here is the poster and pyramid hologram I designed to attract the traffic to my booth on the EXPO day!|
+Here is the poster and pyramid hologram I designed to attract the traffic to my booth on the EXPO day!